s6juncheng/AI_hackthon/readme.md

 ## TODO

 1. More intuitive visualizations, fun plots
 2. The Word Cloud library can be downloaded from GitHub.
-You can find detailed instructions here: https://github.com/amueller/word_cloud
+You can find detailed instructions here https://github.com/amueller/word_cloud

+### About Naive Bayes
+1. Try to improve data clean steps, with count or tf-idf, remove every load document frequency words (min_df)...
+2. Do a cross-validation with 80% of the data, test performance on test data.
+To make use of more data